Glenn Stok licensed several products to companies in the past. He explains how to have a manufacturer or retailer bring

-Having said that, I do trust Edison Nation.
-I’ve done my due diligence as I discussed in this article.
-However, I am also aware of the odds against me, and you should understand this too.
+I’ve done my due diligence.
+However, I am also aware of the odds against me, and you should understand that too.

-I determined that there are roughly 9,000 idea submissions a year.
-I came to that conclusion based on the numerical indexing of my submissions over a six-month period.
-I might be wrong with my assumption of the numerical indexing they use.
-Other data I found online by other researchers claim roughly 150,000 idea submissions per year!
+I learned that there are roughly 9,000 idea submissions per year.
+I came to that conclusion based on the numerical indexing of my submissions over six months.

 Edison Nation has filed well over 600 patents as of 2015, according to an article in The Motley Fool.
-Each of these obviously is an idea that has been licensed to a manufacturer, but not all of these lead to commercial success.
+Each of these is an idea that has been licensed to a manufacturer.
+But not all of them lead to commercial success.

 That may seem like not good odds.
-However, the way I see it those odds are no better if you go at it alone.
-For that matter, there are a lot of mistakes you can make that lead to failure when you don’t have a a team of professionals on your side who know the ropes.
+However, the way I see it, your odds are no better if you go at it alone.
+For that matter, you can make a lot of mistakes that lead to failure when you don’t have a team of professionals on your side who know the ropes.

-Considering that logic, I’d prefer to let Edison Nation do the heavy lifting for me.
-You never know.
-You need to have trust in yourself.
+Considering everything, I’d prefer to let Edison Nation do the heavy lifting for me.
+You never know what can come of it.